 Agility is a FUN team sport involving a dog and a handler.
 It involves obstacles and a prescribed course and is a game of physical skill.
 It is a game where control and patience are needed and teamwork is paramount to success.
 Agility is a race against the clock, but accuracy is always the first requirement.

 Agility requires the handler to direct the dog through a course set up by a judge.
 Obstacles include jumps, tunnels, contact obstacles, and weave poles.
 These test the dog’s versatile and agile nature.

 Agility requires lots of training through a variety of levels of agility training at CDTA.
-Agility foundation introduces the dog and handler to the basic skills of focus, attention, and flatwork with some of the obstacles in the game.
+Agility foundation is the first class in the curriculum and introduces the dog and handler to the basic skills of focus, attention, and flatwork with inclusion of some of the obstacles in the game.
 Basic classes further develop the skills of handler and dog.
 Additional classes are designed to help the handler and dog fine tune the basics and work on developing more advanced skills.

 It's a sport that requires team work and that requires a commitment of time each week to develop the skill that will eventually be used in competitions.
 Students should be prepared to spend at least a year or more in the training phase before entering a competition.